gpratte/poker-league-season/README.md

 Each step can be found on the cooresponding branch.

+## step 05 quarterly seasons
+Show each quarter in a React Bootstrap Accordian.

 ## step 04 details
-Fleshed out the details react component using static data.
+Fleshed out the season details react component using static data.

 ## step 03 bootstrap
 Oh yeah, it's nice to add Bootstrap to the app for two reasons: